mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 #### Project-level endpoint

 A project-level endpoint is required to publish NuGet packages to the Package Registry.
+A project-level endpoint is also required to install NuGet packages from a project.

 To use the [project-level](#use-the-gitlab-endpoint-for-nuget-packages) NuGet endpoint, add the Package Registry as a source with `nuget`: